← Back to Blog

 Recommended Tools:

-2. Acquisition Layer
+2. Signal and Enrichment Layer

 Essential Tools:

-3. Conversion Layer
+3. Workflow Automation Layer

 Key Components:

-4. Retention Layer
+5. Retention and Expansion Layer

 Essential Tools: